forwarder/meteor-wizard/README.md

   * `title`: Optional.
 The title displayed in the breadcrumbs.
   * `template`: Optional.
 Uses a default template with a quickform if not set.
   * `schema`: Optional.
 Only required if don't use a custom template.
   * `formId`: Optional.
 The AutoForm form id used in the template.
 Appends '-form' to the step.id if not set.
-Used to attach submit handlers and retreive the step data.
+Used to attach submit handlers and retrieve the step data.
+  * `data`: Optional.
+Object with initial data for the step, for example a document, when using an update form. *Overwrites previous saved data*.
   * `onSubmit`: Optional.
 This function is executed after the form is submitted and validates. `this` references to the AutoForm instance.
 Shows the next step by default.
 Parameters:
       * `data`: The current step data.
       * `wizard`: The wizard instance.